 A single, 10' X 10' garden plot costs $25 per season, checks made payable to the City of Wadsworth, per the gardening agreement.
 Ability to pay, based on income, will be considered on a case by case basis.

-Water is provided by the City of Wadsworth and is tapped from a nearby drinking fountain.
+Water is provided by the City of Wadsworth.
 Each gardener is responsible for watering their individual plot.